Overview

 • Cochrane Planetary Health Thematic Group provides an important role in preparing and disseminating evidence syntheses relevant to the health impacts of climate change.

-In addition to these partners, we are also working alongside the UN Global Platform to host our online platform.
-We are also working with DataKind to develop methods for pairing climate and health data that will be integrated into our platform.
+In addition to these partners, we have also worked alongside the UN Global Platform to host our online platform.

-We work with leading experts in the field of climate research.
-We have an expert advisory group, chaired by Professor Sir Andy Haines of the London School of Hygiene and Tropical Medicine (LSHTM), with experts from academia and other global stakeholders.
+We have worked with leading experts in the field of climate research.
+Project governance has included an expert advisory group, chaired by Professor Sir Andy Haines of the London School of Hygiene and Tropical Medicine (LSHTM), with experts from academia and other global stakeholders.

 Selected events